WebVella/WebVella.Npgsql.Extensions/README.md

 ```

-### With dependency injection

 ## License
 This guide explains how to choose the right license for our software, tailored to your specific usage needs.
 The licensing options include the Community MIT license (free) and Commercial License (not free).
-[Read more](http://tefter.bg/en/license) about our licenses.
+[Read more](https://github.com/WebVella/WebVella.Npgsql.Extensions/blob/main/LICENSE) about our licenses.